sheamusorman/ML-Page-Evictor/README.md

 2. Create a simulator and add clear support for known policies, such as LRU, FIFO, Random

-3. Define the ML problem
+3. Define the ML problem and goal.

 4.